department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### What if I get a Supplemental Claim decision that I don't agree with?

 You can then request a Higher-Level Review of the Supplemental Claim decision, or file for a Board Appeal, which means your case gets reviewed by a Veterans Law Judge.
+You may also file another Supplemental Claim if you have additional evidence you want to submit for review.

 <div id="higher-level-review">